2006 Houston Astros season

-The 2006 Houston Astros season was the 45th season for the Houston Astros.
-The 2006 Astros finished in second place in the National League Central with a record of 82–80, 1½ games behind the eventual World Series champion St. Louis Cardinals, after losing 3–1 to the Braves at Atlanta on the final day of the season.
+The 2006 Astros finished in second place in the NL Central with a record of 82–80, 1½ games behind the eventual World Series champion St. Louis Cardinals, after losing 3–1 on the road to the Atlanta Braves on the final day of the season.
 As a result, they missed the playoffs for the first time since 2003.
+It was their fifth-consecutive finish in second place in the division.